I. How to Use Our Lesson Plans:

 - Share the response with someone – parent, friend, grandparent, student.

-- Use the suggested lesson plan below for further discussion with your student or in a group.
+- Use the lesson plans (LPFL) for further discussion with your student or in a group.

 - Activities listed are for groups or classes.